serhatcelik/avsub/README.md

 # AVsub

 A simplified command-line interface for FFmpeg.

+---

 ## OS Support

 - GNU/Linux
 - Microsoft Windows

+---

 ## Requirements

 - Python ~=3.5
 - FFmpeg (the latest version is recommended)

+---

 ## Preparation and Installation

+Note: You may need to configure your PATH after installation.

 ```
 $ pip3 install --upgrade pip
 $ pip3 install --upgrade setuptools